dofusdude/dofusdude-js/docs/AlmanaxApi.md

 import dofusdude from 'dofusdude-js';

 let apiInstance = new dofusdude.AlmanaxApi();
-let language = fr; // String | code
+let language = "fr"; // String | code
 let opts = {
-  'filterBonusType': experience-points, // String | ids from meta/{language}/almanax/bonuses
+  'filterBonusType': "experience-points", // String | ids from meta/{language}/almanax/bonuses
-  'rangeFrom': Thu Sep 15 00:00:00 UTC 2016, // Date | yyyy-mm-dd
+  'rangeFrom': new Date("Thu Sep 15 00:00:00 UTC 2016"), // Date | yyyy-mm-dd
-  'rangeTo': Wed Sep 28 00:00:00 UTC 2016, // Date | yyyy-mm-dd
+  'rangeTo': new Date("Wed Sep 28 00:00:00 UTC 2016"), // Date | yyyy-mm-dd
-  'rangeSize': -1, // Number | size of the returned range 'timezone': Europe/Paris // String | determine what the current time is.
+  'rangeSize': -1, // Number | size of the returned range 'timezone': "Europe/Paris" // String | determine what the current time is.
 If you live in Brazil, \"today\" will be hours apart from Paris.
 Use your timezone to get results relative to your location.
 };
 apiInstance.getAlmanaxRange(language, opts, (error, data, response) => {
   if (error) {